miroapp/app-examples/examples/3rd-party-oauth-login/README.md

 - Your Miro account has a [Developer team](https://developers.miro.com/docs/create-a-developer-team).
 - Your development environment includes [Node.js 14.13](https://nodejs.org/en/download) or a later version.
 - All examples use `npm` as a package manager and `npx` as a package runner.

+# 📖 Associated Developer Tutorial <a name="tutorial"></a>

+> See the full [developer tutorial](https://developers.miro.com/docs/log-in-to-a-third-party-service-using-oauth) on Miro's Developer documentation for a code analysis and more detailed walkthrough of the app logic.

 # 🏃🏽‍♂️ Run the app locally <a name="run"></a>